Devanshpatel07/https-github.com-Devanshpatel07-BallotChain/README.md

 2. Runs `cargo test` for both contracts
 3. Installs frontend dependencies and runs the Vitest suite
 4. Runs a production build (`npm run build`) to catch build-time errors

-> 📸 *Attach a screenshot of a passing GitHub Actions run here.*

 ---